Google Drive: Growth

 On November 12, 2013, Google announced that Google Drive had 120 million active users, a figure that the company was releasing for the first time.

 On June 25, 2014, at the Google I/O developer conference, Sundar Pichai announced that Google Drive now had 190 million monthly active users, and that it was being used by 58% of the Fortune 500 companies as well as by 72 of the top universities.

 On October 1, 2014, at its Atmosphere Live event, it was announced that Google Drive had 240 million monthly active users.
 The Next Web noted that this meant an increase of 50 million users in just one quarter.

 On September 21, 2015, it was announced that Google Drive had over one million organizational paying users.

 In March 2017, Google announced that Google Drive had 800 million active users.

 In May 2017, a Google executive stated at a company event that there were over two trillion files stored on Google Drive.

+In 2021, Google stated that Google Workspace had over 3 billion users globally.
+In 2023, it was reported that there were 9 million organizations paying for Google Workplace.